Lily-Gebhart/Lily-Gebhart.github.io/_posts/2026-06-23-nsfgrfp-doecsgf.md

 Apply, apply apply!
 Even if you don’t feel like you’re ready, the more you apply the more likely you are to get a fellowship and the more practice you’ll have for fellowship and grant writing in the future.
 Here, I discuss my process and thoughts about applying to the NSF GRFP and DOE CSGF in the 2025/2026 cycle.

 # Intro
-During undergrad and in my PhD so far, I’ve applied to a LOT of research fellowships, grants, and awards.
-At this point in my “career”, applying to these awards has been one of the most important steps I’ve taken to improve my research, ability to formulate projects, and communication skills.
+During undergrad and in the first year of my PhD, I’ve applied to a lot of research fellowships.
+Applying to these awards has been one of the most important steps I’ve taken to improve my research, ability to formulate projects, and communication skills.

 Much like writing code forces you to understand every step of the program you’re implementing, writing a fellowship application forces you to understand every component of a research project.
 You have to justify and explain why it matters, how it fits into a larger scientific landscape, and communicate it to people outside your subfield.
 I often understand a project best after I've had to write about it.